appium/appium/docs/en/writing-running-appium/ios-xctest-mobile-gestures.md

 #### Supported arguments

- * _element_: Element id to perform drag on.
+ * _element_: PickerWheel element id to perform value selection on.
 The element should be of type XCUIElementTypePickerWheel.
 Manadatory parameter
  * _order_: Either _next_ to select the value next to the current one from the target picker wheel or _previous_ to select the previous one.
 Mandatory parameter